apache/ignite/assembly/libs/README.txt

 2. Or import individual Apache Ignite modules a la carte.

-Alternatively you can import Ignite modules a la carte, one by one.
+Alternatively, you can import Ignite modules a la carte, one by one.
 The only required module is 'ignite-core', all others are optional.
 Here is how it can be imported into your POM file: